 The carrier oil is used to help “carry” the essential oil onto the skin.

 They are natural oils extracted from seeds, kernels, beans, nuts, etc. Always look for organic, cold pressed oil for the best therapeutic benefits.
 Refined oils have gone through additional processing to deodorize, remove color, and extend shelf life but it also removes some of the therapeutic properties.
-They can still be used, they just many not be as effective.
+They can still be used, they just many not be as effective in offering additional benefits to your essential oil blend.

 Most fixed oils have little aroma so they work great with essential oils.
 There are many types of carrier oils that can be used with essential oils.
 We have a post highlighting 50 Carrier Oils.
 Plus we have a detailed guide that you can get for free (check it out at the bottom of the post).